Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Related Work

-Despite the efforts have been devoted from different perspectives, limited works focus on differentiate quality of experiences for various deep learning backed application.
-For instance, both unlocking screen and editing photo applications may use deep learning services, but users' expectations and tolerance, such as response delay and detection rate, are definitely different.
-TRADL~\cite{zheng2019target} tries to differentiate the applications by taking advantage of a user specified target, however, it only focuses on training process, which is the service provider's side.
-Considering the end user, we propose \sol, which supports a deliverable quality of experience target, such as reaction time, from developers.
-Given a multitenancy cloud system, \sol~ is able to approach specific targets through dynamic resource distribution.
+While efforts have been devoted from different perspectives, considering various usage scenarios, limited works focus on differentiating QoEs for deep learning backed inferences.
+Considering the end-users, we propose \sol, which supports a user-specified QoE targets, such as reaction time.
+Given a multitenancy cloud system, \sol~ is able to approach specific targets through dynamic resource configuration.